J-HangarSpace

 Serial Location

-and subsequent earthquakes, was still seemingly in good condition in May
+(Photo May 2012 [link].
+Was still seemingly in good condition in May

 2017 (link).
 However, the aircraft was removed at some stage in latter